GatoGraphQL/GatoGraphQL/README.md

 1. Everything is a module (or component)
 2. The module is its own API
-3. The API and the application share the same foundations
+3. The API and the application use the same code

 ### 1. Everything is a module